stefanozanella/wilbur/README.md

 ### Declaring OpenWRT release to build
 In the project's root folder there's a file named `openwrt_release`.
-This file must contain a single line containing the name of the specific OpenWRT release you want to build (e.g. `attitude_adjustment`).
+This file must contain a single line with the name of the specific OpenWRT release you want to build (e.g. `attitude_adjustment`).
 If you want to build bleeding edge, just set it to `openwrt`.